 Many veterans go into entrepreneurship after their service.
 Unfortunately, while there are a lot of loans that are specifically for veterans, there are very few grants.

-Your best bet is to visit a Veteran’s Business Outreach Center, where they can point you to any local grant that you may be eligible for.
-Each center also offers training and access to other small business resources for veterans.
+Your best bet is to visit a Veterans Business Outreach Center, where they can point you to any local grant for which you may be eligible.
+Each center also offers training, as well as access to other small business resources for veterans.

-The Streetshares Foundation: The Streetshares Foundation is the only reliable online source for veteran grants.
-They offer grants and loans for small businesses run be veterans or their spouses.
+- The Second Service Foundation: The Second Service Foundation is the only reliable online source for veteran grants.
+They offer grants and loans for small businesses run by veterans or their spouses.

-Grants are awarded each month to businesses based on how much social impact they have, and how strong their business idea is.
+Grants are awarded each month to small businesses based on how much social impact they have and how strong their business idea is.

-There are many loans available for minorities, but few grants, just like veterans.
+There are many small business loans available for minorities, but just as for veterans, there are few grants.

-Minority Business Development Agency (MBDA): The MBDA offers very restricted grants to all types of American minorities.
-The grants are only given to those interested in running one of MBDA’s Minority Business Centers, and only in specific locations that they want to expand to.
-You’ll need to offer consulting services, and help them secure financing and investments.
-You’ll need to show that you have experience doing this, so very few people are eligible.
+- Minority Business Development Agency (MBDA): The MBDA offers very restricted grants to all types of American minorities.
+The grants are only given to those interested in running one of MBDA’s Minority Business Centers, and only in specific locations where they want to expand.
+You’ll need to offer consulting services and help them secure financing and investments, and you’ll need to show that you have experience doing this – so very few people are eligible.

 In addition to those grants, MBDA also occasionally runs other grant competitions.
 You’ll have to monitor their news to find these opportunities in the future, but there are no set schedules or eligibility guidelines for them.

-First Nations Development Institute Grants: Monitor this page to find grant opportunities for small businesses owned by Native Americans.
-This organization has given over 1,400 grants for a total of almost $30 million dollars from 1993 to 2017.
-There are no restrictions on the types of businesses eligible for the grants, as long as the owner is Native American.
-You can subscribe to their email list to be alerted to any new opportunities.
+- First Nations Development Institute grants: Monitor this page and subscribe to their email list to find new grant options for small businesses owned by Native Americans.
+From 1993 through mid-year 2022, this organization has given over 2,702 grants for small businesses, a total of $54.7 million.
+There are no restrictions on the types of companies eligible for the grants, as long as the small business owner is Native American.

-There are some grants that don’t belong to any of those above categories that you may be eligible for.
+There are some grants you may be eligible for that don’t belong to any of the categories above.

-100,000 Strong in the Americas: These grants are specifically for higher education institutions.
-While your small business can’t apply for these grants directly, you could partner with a higher education institution if your business offers services for students.
+- 100,000 Strong in the Americas Innovation Fund: These grants are specifically for higher education institutions.
+While your small business can’t apply for them directly, you could partner with an institution if you offer services for students.
 You get funding, and they get the value of your products or services.

 As I’ve mentioned, there can be a lot of competition for grants.
-There is often hundreds of small businesses applying for a single grant.
+There are often hundreds of small business owners applying for a single grant.

 In this section, I’ll go over the most important things to do to improve your chances of winning grants.

-- Make a schedule – Many grants are only open to applications once a year.
-Schedule time to put together an application ahead of time.
+- Make a schedule – several grants are only open to applications once a year.
+Give yourself enough time to put together an application well before the due date.

-- Write a business plan first – Most grants ask for a business plan.
-More importantly, you should know how exactly the grant money will help your business.
+- Write a business plan first – most grants will ask for one.
+More importantly, you should know exactly how the grant money will help your enterprise.
 Here’s our guide to writing a simple business plan.

-- See what companies have been funded in the past – This can help you determine which grants you have a good chance of winning.
-If they funded similar types of businesses, that’s a good sign.
+- See what companies have been funded in the past – this can help you determine which grants you have a better chance of winning.
+If they’ve funded similar types of small businesses, that’s a good sign.

-- Get help from local business organizations – I went through many types of local business organizations that provide assistance to small business owners.
-This includes helping you find grant opportunities and presenting your business in the best light.
+- Get help from community business organizations – I went through many types of organizations that provide assistance to small business owners.
+This includes helping you find grants and presenting your company in the best light.

-- Consider professional help – If you come across a grant that requires a well-written cover letter or essay, consider hiring a professional freelance grant writer if you can afford it.
-(Usually only worth it for big grants.)
+- Consider professional help – if you come across a grant that requires a well-written cover letter or essay, consider hiring a professional grant writer if you can afford it.
+It’s usually only worth it for big grants.

-- Wait until the last minute – Many grants require you to become a member of an organization or get a certification or license.
+- Wait until the last minute – several grants require you to become a member of an organization, or get a certification or license.
 You may not have time to meet the eligibility conditions if you wait too long.

-- Use a template for all grant applications – Each grant application should be tailored to each specific grant.
-Otherwise you’ll include a lot of irrelevant information and not include important answers that were asked for.
+- Use a template for all grant applications – each application should be tailored to each specific grant.
+Otherwise, you’ll include a lot of irrelevant information and skip important answers that were needed.

-- Apply for every grant – There are many grants that your business will have virtually 0 chance of winning.
-It’s better to spend more time on the most relevant grants, than to spread yourself too thin and have lower quality applications on many grants.
+- Apply for every grant – there are several grants that your business will have virtually zero chance of winning.
+It’s better to spend more time on the most relevant ones than to spread yourself too thin and have lower-quality applications on multiple grants.

 Here’s how to get more grants:

-- Always look for new grant opportunities (Setting up a Google Alert is a good idea).
+- Always look for new grant options.
+Setting up a Google Alert is a good idea.

-- Make sure the time spent to apply for a grant is actually worth the grant amount.
+- Make sure the time spent to apply is actually worth the award.

-- Read over the individual application instructions to each grant.
-Some are similar, but few are the exact same.
+- Read over the specific individual application instructions for each grant.
+Some are similar, but few are exactly the same.